-Join the MBA for its 2018 Summer Networking Series.
-RSVP for the two networking sessions (July 18 and Aug.
-15) and meet our MBA community and leaders.
+Join the MBA for its final Summer Networking Social on Aug.
+15, at Tia's on the Waterfront.
+RSVP here and meet our MBA community and leaders.

 We realize your practice is busy.
 That is why many Massachusetts Bar Association tools and services can be accessed wherever you are, whenever you have time.
 Take advantage of our exclusive Be-Anywhere Benefits today.